 In May 2002, the parish purchased two tracts of property located at Woodhaven Drive and 5th Street Road for $189,000.
 These tracts consisted of 1.7 acres on the south side of Woodhaven and .69 acres located on the north side of Woodhaven.
 That fall, Edward Tucker Architects was hired to design the new church.
 The project was put out to bid in late winter of 2003 and Jarrett Construction was contracted to build the new church for the amount of $980,000.

-In its 41 years of existence, Holy Spirit Orthodox Church has been blessed by Godly priests and faithful parishioners who have endeavored to be witnesses to Christ and the Holy Orthodox faith.
+In its nearly 50 years of existence, Holy Spirit Orthodox Church has been blessed by Godly priests and faithful parishioners who have endeavored to be witnesses to Christ and the Holy Orthodox faith.
 The parish has also been blessed to offer several of its sons to the Church as priests.
 In addition to Fr.
-John, they include Fr.
+John Dixon, they include Fr.
 Tom Gallaway, pastor of St. Andrew Antiochian Orthodox Church in Lexington, KY; Fr.
 Mark Hagan, pastor of St. Mary Antiochian Orthodox Church in Iron Mountain, MI; Fr.
 Samuel Haddad, pastor of St. Nicholas Antiochian Orthodox Church of Beckley, WV, Fr.
 Alexis Duncan, pastor of Our Lady, Joy of all who Sorrow Russian Orthodox Church in Cumming, GA, and Fr.
 Adam Horstman, pastor of St. Anthony the Great Mission in Rock Hill, SC.